-- Tom Rath's Strengths Based Leadership
+- Tom Rath's Strengths-Based Leadership

 To ensure that everyone on your team is working toward the same goals, you should be able to communicate to them the Company's work standards, vision, deadline, and other essential information, and the positive impact it can have in management's eyes despite working in such complicated situations.
 Most companies' management will be confirmed biased or believe that their team's productivity will begin to diminish in time, notably with hybrid and remote work conditions.

 Yet you should never let your team know about it because it will degrade the team spirit.
 Never get into micromanaging; it is the greatest demotivation to any team.
-Believe in your team, assign some extra tasks and make them accountable for them.
+Believe in your team, assign some extra tasks, and make them accountable for them.
 As a result, they would feel more responsible and maintain trust.
 Help your team wherever your guidance and expertise are required.

-Managing teams virtually is easy while you are equipped with the right communication tools; the same holds accurate for managing hybrid teams.
+Managing teams virtually is easy when you are equipped with the right communication tools; the same holds accurate for managing hybrid teams.
 Remote employees shall need the right tools to communicate with the team, such as office and hybrid teams.
 So, don't overlook this aspect; opt for the best team communication tools like Troop Messenger, designed to empower the teams and boost work productivity.
-It has no latency issues, which helps the multiple teams to work effectively.
+It has no latency issues, which helps multiple teams to work effectively.
 Troop Messenger has many features that undermine the reason to work on various tools for different requirements.
 Nevertheless, it is a secure tool where you can initiate trivial to classified conversations, and it will assist you in managing teams remotely.

 An organization comprises multiple teams, and they need to work together to achieve uniform goals.
 So, you must train your teams on how important it is to work as one team despite having different sets of jobs & responsibilities.
-Since teams in business are interdependent, they must act proactively and maintain the communication intact.
+Since teams in business are interdependent, they must act proactively and maintain communication intact.
 This is one of the crucial strategies in managing teams.